Ukrainian army leaving battered city for fortified positions

 IN OTHER DEVELOPMENTS:

-An official with the pro-Moscow administration in the southern city of Kherson that was captured by Russian troops early in the invasion was killed in an explosion Friday.
+An official with the pro-Moscow administration in the southern city of Kherson, which was captured by Russian troops early in the invasion, was killed in an explosion Friday.
 The pro-Russian regional administration in Kherson said that Dmitry Savlyuchenko died when his vehicle exploded in what it described as a “terror attack.”
 There was no immediate claim of responsibility.

 Yuras Karmanau reported from Lviv.